 Developer Open-Sources Reconstruction of Anthropic's Mythos Architecture

 Developer Kye Gomez published the open-source OpenMythos project, a from-scratch reconstruction that aims to approximate Anthropic's Claude Mythos, according to reporting by Forbes and Yahoo Tech.
 The GitHub repo has drawn rapid attention, exceeding 10,000 stars within weeks, and ships with a long readme, equations, and runnable code (Yahoo Tech, Decrypt).
 Reporting describes OpenMythos as centering on a Recurrent-Depth Transformer (looped transformer) combined with a Mixture-of-Experts routing layer and memory-compression ideas borrowed from recent papers such as Parcae (Decrypt, 36Kr).
 Per Yahoo Tech and Forbes, Anthropic did not release Claude Mythos broadly; it provided the model to a vetted coalition called Project Glasswing and reported the model found 271 Firefox vulnerabilities during Mozilla testing (Yahoo Tech).
-Editorial analysis: Industry observers should view this as an example of frontier model designs being reassembled from public papers and speculation, increasing the pace at which capabilities diffuse.
+Industry observers should view this as an example of frontier model designs being reassembled from public papers and speculation, increasing the pace at which capabilities diffuse.

 What happened